TECHNICAL BLUEPRINT, DRAWN IN INK

 Paper: 270 gsm (55 lb) Clairefontaine Maya paper

-Created with a NextDraw pen plotter - Frame not included
+Created with a NextDraw pen plotter

 🇺🇸 The Vought F4U Corsair is a single-engine, carrier-capable fighter developed by Vought for the United States Navy in World War II.
 Powered by a Pratt & Whitney R-2800 Double Wasp, it combined high speed, heavy armament, and excellent climb performance.